Intuitor.com Intuitor.com

 It would be highly annoying if we had to generate an entire sampling distribution every time we want to be sure that our statistic based on a sample really is less wild than the data points in the population.
 Fortunately, we know this ahead of time, thanks to the (arguably) second most profound principle in all of statistics, the central limit theorem (the law of large numbers being the first).

-The central limit theorem tells us that a sampling distribution always has significantly less wildness than the population it’s drawn from.
-Additionally, the sampling distribution will act more and more like normal distribution as the sample size is increased, even when the population itself is not normally distributed!
+The central limit theorem tells us that a sampling distribution always has significantly less wildness or variability, as measured by standard deviation, than the population it’s drawn from.
+Additionally, the sampling distribution will look more and more like normal distribution as the sample size is increased, even when the population itself is not normally distributed!

-If we use standard deviation as a measurement of wildness the standard deviation of a sampling distribution (sometimes called the standard error) is as follows:
+If we use standard deviation as a measurement of wildness the standard deviation of a sampling distribution (sometimes called the standard error) can be predicted from the population standard deviation as follows:

 ss = sp / (n)^0.5 equation (1)